 The snail is a delicacy in Portugal and every May they celebrate them with the Festival do Caracois!

 Snails in Portugal are really good.
 Snails are flavoured with olive oil and/or butter, garlic, piri-piri sauce, and a lot of oregano.
-Some restaurants will add extra ingredients but this list covers the basics, and the little creatures take on the flavour from their sauce.
+Some restaurants will add extra ingredients but this covers the basics.
+The little creatures take on the flavours from the sauce.

 Come May, locals begin looking around for signs claiming ‘há caracóis’ (there are snails). after a week or so, it seems like every small restaurant, known as a tasca, has that sign or another, ‘temos caraóis’ (we have snails).
 Even the larger restaurants and some cafés (especially trendy, seaside cafés) will sell snails.
 Actually, the entire country seems to go snail crazy.